 My best advice would be to rely on the advice of the locals, especially managers/proprietor of the hostels where you are staying or staff where you are eating.
 In Lima, DON'T use the unofficial taxis as the tales you hear of a traveller being driven to a dangerous place and made to pay a large amount of money to be taken back to safety ARE TRUE.
 Honest hostels will arrange for a safe taxi at no extra cost.

 Bus travel is actually cheap and safe and quite luxurious - eg meals and drinks served by a hostess and very comfortable and large reclining seats for a fraction of the price you would expect to pay eg $30 to get from Lima to Cuzco.
 One bus journey I had from Nazca went the long way through the mountains as the shorter route was a known 'hold up' area where bandits operated, which is something you might not know if you were driving etc. Flights are also quite cheap within Peru if you purchase them as you need them - definitely do not pre-book internal flights from Australia.
 There are a large number of English speaking travel agents everywhere.

-Overall, just be hyper alert and actively minimise opportunities for thefts etc. over 2 years agoAnswered by Coventry via WorldNomads.com
+Overall, just be hyper alert and actively minimise opportunities for thefts etc. almost 3 years agoAnswered by Coventry via WorldNomads.com

 I spent 3 months in Peru in 2012 (with three ayahuasca ceremonies), and another month last year in 2015.
 I'm a 27 year old solo female traveller.

 Peru as a country I had very little problems travelling.
 I took the local buses, stayed at local houses/hotels where no english was spoken and flagged down taxis on the street.

 I was pickpocketed once on a bus by two women who took some cash out of my backpack when I wasnt looking.
 For the amount of buses I took I think this was a rare case.